 Recovery: Long-term housing

 BC Housing administers a centralized database of applicants in search of affordable housing called The Housing Registry.
 Applications are generally processed in chronological order.
-However, when a disaster (for example, fire, flood, etc.) occurs, evacuee applications are prioritized.
+However, when a disaster (for example, fire, flood, etc.) occurs, evacuee applications are prioritized for assessment.
 Eligible evacuees are added to the database and considered for vacancies along with all other applicants.
 However, as the demand for housing exceeds the supply, there is no guarantee that a household will receive housing immediately, and evacuees are encouraged to continue to pursue their own housing options.

 Want more information on housing options during an emergency?
 Consult the Emergency Shelter Program - Framework, or talk to someone at The Housing Registry.
 Call 604-433-2218 or 1-800-257-7756.